 Acceptance is a mental process.
 It has nothing to do with how we feel about something.
 It has to do with facts and not with emotions.
 All we have to do is to use our intellectual capacity, our logic, instead of our emotions.

-The first thing that we need to do is accept that “this horrible thing or series of things” happened to us.
+The first thing that we need to do is accept that “this horrible thing or series of things” happened to us or I did this horrible thing.
 It is unfair, it is unacceptable that such things should happen but they do.
 They did.
 And they happened to us.
 Maybe we allowed them to happen, maybe we did everything within our power to stop them, maybe we were unable to stop them and we were just the unfortunate victims of circumstances.
 But they did happen and we need to accept it.
 It hurts to accept it.
 We do not want it to be true.
 But the truth is that it happened and we must accept that can do nothing to change what happened in the past and the consequences that this fact has in the present.
 What we can change is our perspective.

 Acceptance does not mean liking, wanting, choosing, or supporting what was done.
 It does not mean that you cannot change things or that you should be passive and do nothing.
 On the contrary, it requires a lot of effort!